midtown-ai/www/docs/glossary/i.md

  Where is the pattern of each filter coming from?
 Just like weights in a neural network, it comes from Backpropagation !

- Q:
-  * What are low, medium, and high frequency patterns?
+/// details | What are low, medium, and high frequency patterns?
+    type:question

     That seems to be referring to 'contrast' or difference in values of the pixel in the kernel

- Q:
+///

+ Questions

   * number of filters?
     * that's a hyperparameter!
     * the output of a convolution of one filter with the input is called a [feature map]